 “Every kid coming out of Harvard, every kid coming out of school now thinks he can be the next Mark Zuckerberg, and with these new technologies like cloud computing, he actually has a shot.” ~ Marc Andreessen, Board Member of Facebook

-In a new global survey of nearly 1,500 business and technology leaders conducted by Harvard Business Review, the majority (85%), said their organisations will be using cloud-based tools extensively over the next three years.
+In a new global survey of nearly 1,500 business and technology leaders conducted by Harvard Business Review, the majority (85%), said their organisations will be using cloud based tools extensively over the next three years.
 They cited the ability to increase business agility, lower costs, and enable new means of growth as some of the drivers for this fairly aggressive rate of adoption.
 A small group of early adopters said that they had already seen the business value and advantage of cloud technology, including faster time to market, lower cost of operations, and integrating new operations more quickly and easily.

-Cloud-based services take away the burden of running and maintaining infrastructure, replacing it with fast access to extra capacity to quickly innovate and expand your customer reach.
+Cloud based licensing models take away the burden of running and maintaining infrastructure, replacing it with fast access to extra capacity to quickly innovate and expand your customer reach.
 This speed translates to a competitive advantage, enabling you to gain new customers and launch new applications or features more easily.
 Your software licensing solution needs to match this flexibility and scalability.

 If sustainable superior performance is to be achieved you need to offer products and services tailored to your best customers.
 You also need to improve operational efficiency, properly monitor and track customer usage patterns and identify new pricing models and market opportunities.
 All of this requires the right kind of software licensing capabilities.

 But more than that, cloud-computing architecture is also efficient, flexible and scalable.
-“The biggest impact of the cloud is the ability to accelerate the rate of innovation for businesses,” says Frank Gens, senior vice president and chief analyst at IDC and the fastest growing software companies in history are all underpinned by cloud architecture.
+“The biggest impact of the cloud is the ability to accelerate the rate of innovation for businesses,” says Frank Gens, senior vice president and chief analyst at IDC and the fastest growing software companies in history are all underpinned by cloud licensing models.

 The right software licensing capability can enable ISVs to improve trial conversions, predict and prevent churn and identify additional selling opportunities based on customer usage data.
 What’s more, greater software intelligence can drive better product decisions allowing you to deliver products that people want, at the right time, in the way they want to consume them.

 The real value, therefore, lies not just in the technology itself, but in the operational changes, the cloud can enable.
-Greater transparency through cloud-based software licensing will help increase revenue by preventing non-compliance, but it will also save you up to 70% on license administration costs.
+Greater transparency through cloud based licensing will help increase revenue by preventing non-compliance, but it will also save you up to 70% on license administration costs.
 Automated software licensing capabilities like activation, entitlement management and enforcement, can free up IT staff to focus on more strategic projects.

 Every kid coming out of Harvard, every kid coming out of school now thinks he can be the next Mark Zuckerberg, and with these new technologies like cloud computing, he actually has a shot.